dfinity/portal/docs/developer-docs/setup/pulling-canister-dependencies.md

 GitHub Releases are a good, free option if the project is open source on GitHub.
 The GitHub URL schema is:

 `https://github.com/<USERNAME>/<REPONAME>/releases/latest/download/<FILENAME>`

+In a future version of this feature, direct wasm downloads from the replica will likely be supported.
 :::

 ## Service provider workflow overview